 - Rubber comes from recycled materials such as rubber tires, making it 100% environmentally friendly.
-Therefore, recycled rubber wheel stops benefit the environment while also increasing pedestrian safety.
+Therefore, recycled rubber wheel stops benefit the environment and increase pedestrian safety.

-- Most rubber wheel stops have impervious surfaces and are resistant to UV and severe weather conditions, which prevents them from cracking any time soon.
+- Most rubber wheel stops have impervious surfaces and are resistant to UV and severe weather conditions, preventing them from cracking soon.
 Therefore, if you have several garages and want to improve parking safety, you know which wheel stop will help you create a parking garage.

 Cons of rubber parking kerbs

-- Despite going through a tough process of vulcanization, rubber parking curbs are malleable, and some of them can deform over time.
+- Despite going through a tough vulcanisation process, rubber parking curbs are malleable, and some can deform over time.
 Therefore, they might not be durable enough for parking spaces.

-- While the paint can be moulded with the rubber, there have been many instances of the paint fading way.
+- While the paint can be moulded with rubber, there have been many instances of the paint fading away.
 If the paint gets light, it’s difficult to repaint it all over again.
-The reduction in visibility can cause injuries to pedestrians and damages to public properties.
+Reduced visibility can cause injuries to pedestrians and damage to public properties.